Foster Parenting: “An Incredibly Rewarding Experience”

 2. How long are the animals in foster care?

-The foster term may range from one month to several months, dependent on each individual case.
+The foster term may range for short term to long term, dependent on each individual case.

 3. Can I adopt my foster animal?